datamade/how-to/shell/README.md

 # The shell and Ubuntu

-This directory records best practices for working with the shell (at DataMade, usually Bash) and Ubuntu, our choice of operating system for our servers.
+This directory records best practices for working with the shell -- typically Bash -- and Ubuntu, our choice of operating system for our servers.

 ## Guides